vertica/vertica-kubernetes/README.md

 After this manifest is applied, the operator creates the necessary objects in Kubernetes, sets up the config directory in each pod, and creates an Eon Mode database in the communal path.

 There are many parameters available to fine-tune the deployment.
 For a complete list, see [Parameters](#Parameters).
+For a detailed custom resource example, see [Creating a Custom Resource](https://www.vertica.com/docs/latest/HTML/Content/Authoring/Containers/Kubernetes/Operator/CreatingCustomResource.htm).

 # Vertica License